Pricing

 Governance

-Can Update Fees
+And Update Privileges For Fees

 Security

-Has Known Scam Wallet Funding
+Including Known Scam Funding Patterns

-Has General Vulnerabilities
+General Contract Vulnerabilities

 Transparency